gmeben/Inclusive-Persona-Extension/en/inclusive_persona_extension_en.md

 ### Barriers to using the Web

 * Difficulty distinguishing between certain kinds of colors.
-    * Protanopia / Protanomaly (Low perception of or insensitivity to the color red)
+    * Protanopia / Protanomaly (Low or insensitivity to the color red)
-    * Deuteranopia / Deuteranomaly (Low perception of or insensitivity to the color green)
+    * Deuteranopia / Deuteranomaly (Low or insensitivity to the color green)
-    * Tritanopia / Tritanomaly (Low perception of or insensitivity to the color blue)
+    * Tritanopia / Tritanomaly (Low or insensitivity to the color blue)
-    * Monochromacy (Low perception of or insensitivity to all colors)
+    * Monochromacy
 * When printing a web page in grayscale, color-dependent information cannot be identified correctly.
 * When opening a web page with a monochrome e-reader, color-dependent information cannot be identified correctly.

 ### Solutions

 * Do not rely on color alone to communicate information.
-    * Add an underline to links (especially one in a sentence)
+    * Add an underline to the link (especially one in a sentence)
     * Express the visual hierarchy of text using non-color elements such as font size and thickness.
     * In figures (graphs, etc.), shapes other than colors should also be used as clues for visual identification.
 * Make content understandable / usable even when displaying it in grayscale.

-## Auditory Disabilities / In Public
+## Auditory Disabilities / In a public

 ### Barriers to using the Web

 * Hard of hearing or total loss of hearing.
-* Can't make sound in  a public space (transportation, library, etc.) including situations where listening devices are missing or have run out of battery, etc.
+* Can't make sound in  a public space (transportation, library, etc.) including situations where  the battery of Bluetooth headphones is dead, forgot to bring headphones, etc.

 ### Solutions